 From 1452 to 1466 the painter was involved in the realization of a fresco cycle in the Prato cathedral illustrating stories from the lives of Saints Stephen and Lawrence, perhaps his greatest masterpiece.
 Although he availed himself of the collaboration of Fra Diamante on this project, as a whole the frescoes appear stylistically uniform and the execution is of a very high quality throughout.
 Long interruptions of this work permitted Lippi to paint a number of important devotional panels during this period, for example, the round Virgin and Child with Stories of Saint Anne (Galleria Palatina, Florence) and altarpieces including the Madonna del Ceppo (Galleria Comunale, Prato), the Burial of Saint Jerome (Museo del Duomo, Prato), and the triptych painted for Alfonso V of Aragon, of which only the two lateral panels are preserved (Cleveland Museum of Art).
 The devout air and gentle naturalism of the artist's last works are exemplified by two Adorations in the Uffizi (one from the convent of the Annalena, the other from the hermitage of Camaldoli), while the search for a more complex compositional balance is evident in the half-length Virgin and Child with Angels in the Uffizi, similarly datable in the 1460s.

 Between 1467 and 1469 Fra Filippo began and largely executed the fresco cycle with scenes from the life of the Virgin in the main chapel of Spoleto cathedral, completed by Fra Diamante with the assistance of Lippi's still very young son, Filippino.
 Fra Filippo died in Spoleto and was buried in its cathedral.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Strutt, Edward.
 Fra Filippo Lippi.
 London, 1901.